lukazu25/dotfiles/MANGOWC/README.md

 }
 ```

-Then enable MangoWC in your =configuration.nix=:
+Then enable MangoWC in your `configuration.nix`:

 ```
 { config, pkgs, ... }: